Lucaz8de/SDSGC-information-tool/README.md

 cmake --build build
 ```

 If you're on Windows and want to get all of these tools in one place, you can use [MSYS2](https://www.msys2.org/).
-(On other platforms, they'll be on your default package manager.)
+(On other platforms, they'll be available from your package manager.)

 If you don't have Git, you can click the "Code" button at the top of this page then download and extract the source.
 If you don't have CMake, you can compile directly using whatever compiler you have, for example by running a command very much like this one.